 Science at Holy Family Catholic Primary School

-As one of the core subjects taught in Primary Schools, we give the teaching and learning of Science the prominence it requires.
-We endeavour to ensure that the Science curriculum we provide will give children the confidence and motivation to continue to further develop their skills into the next stage of their education and beyond.
+At Holy Family, we give the teaching and learning of Science the prominence it deserves.
+We ensure that the Science curriculum we provide will give children the confidence and motivation to continue to further develop their skills into the next stage of their education and beyond.
 In conjunction with the aims of the National Curriculum, our Science teaching offers opportunities for children to develop scientific knowledge, enquiry skills and conceptual understanding.